kelvynsantana/simple-django-rest-framework-api/README.md

 # Simple Django Rest Framework API (Study only)

-This is a simple Djsngo Rest Framework API, created to study.
+This is a simple Django Rest Framework API, created to study.